Running with SLURM#

 SLURM can be used to run jobs at certain computationally-heavy steps in the preprocessing pipeline.

-In SpikeInterface, data loading and preprocessing is ‘lazy’, meaning operations are only performed on data as they are needed.
+In SpikeInterface, data loading and many preprocessing steps are ‘lazy’, meaning operations are only performed on data as they are needed.
 This makes certain operations very fast, such as:

 session.preprocess(...)